The Church of Jesus Christ of Latter-day Saints in Bulgaria: Cyprus

-The LDS Church reported 584 members in 5 congregations as well as 3 family history centers in Cyprus for year-end 2022.
+The LDS Church reported 701 members in 5 congregations as well as 4 family search centers in Cyprus for year-end 2025.
 These congregations are part of the Nicosia Cyprus District which includes the Larnaca Branch, Limassol Branch, Nicosia Branch, Northern Cyprus Branch, and Paphos Branch.
 The Northern Cyprus Branch was created on July 24, 2022 being the first in the Turkish Republic of Northern Cyprus.
 Family history centers are located in Larnaca, Limassol, and Nicosia.

 Greece

-The LDS Church reported 798 members in 2 congregations in Greece for year-end 2022.
+The LDS Church reported 818 members in 2 congregations in Greece for year-end 2025.
 These congregations consist of the Halandri Branch and the Thessaloniki Branch.
+The Greece Athens Mission was created July 1, 2026.

+North Macedonia

+The Skopje Branch is the only congregation of the LDS Church in North Macedonia.
+There were 41 members in this branch at year-end 2018.

 Temples

 There are no temples in Bulgaria.
-The closest temples to Bulgaria are the Rome Italy Temple and the Kyiv Ukraine Temple.
-Church President Russell M. Nelson has announced that a temple will be built in Hungary.
+The closest temples to Bulgaria are the Rome Italy Temple (assigned) and the Kyiv Ukraine Temple.
+On April 7, 2019 Church President Russell M. Nelson announced that a temple will be built in Hungary.